hassaanp/hassaanpasha.com/content/posts/how-does-oop-work-in-javascript.md

 Give yourself a pat on the back.

 I hope this was useful to you.
-My purpose was to reinforce my own learning and also help anyone else who wants to wrap their heads around the underlying workings of JavaScript.
+My purpose was to reinforce my own learning and also, to help anyone else who wants to wrap their heads around the underlying workings of JavaScript.

 Thanks for reading and have a good day.